Breach of Real Estate Contract Attorney – Orange County CA

 Free Introductory Meeting

-For experienced representation when you are involved in a residential or commercial real estate matter, please do not hesitate to contact me.
-I encourage you to reach out to make that free introductory meeting with me by calling (714) 395-5605.
-There is absolutely no pressure whatsoever.
-Typically, people will want to sit down with a real estate lawyer to discuss their current opportunity or dilemma.
-I am pleased to offer this complementary legal service to residents of Orange County and beyond.
+For experienced representation when you are involved in a residential or commercial breach of real estate contract matter, please do not hesitate to contact me.
+I encourage you to reach out to make that free introductory phone consultation by calling me at (714) 395-5605.

-If it is late at night or inconvenient to call me, please email me using my CONTACT US form on the left side of the screen.
-This form comes directly to my desk.
-I will contact you the minute I see it.
+If it is late at night or inconvenient to call me, please email me using my Schedule a FREE Consultation form below.
+I will contact you as soon as I am able.

 Credit cards accepted · Hours – Monday – Friday: 7:00 A.M. to 8:00 P.M.
 Saturday: 7:00 A.M. – 6:00 P.M.
 Sunday: By appointment.